darren-behan/a-better-time/README.md

 * Must be deployed to GitHub Pages

 ```
-This app is powered by Bulma, Javascript, jQuery & server-side API's.
+This app is powered by Bulma, Javascript, jQuery, server-side API's & externally sourced code.
 ```